-Oil in Ventura County3
+Oil in Ventura County

 Although oil did not become an economically important industry on the Oxnard Plain until later in the twentieth century, its influence played a key role in the development of the region.
 It was because of the oil exploration activities of an East Coast businessman that much of the land in Ventura County was acquired from the first rancho owners, subdivided, sold, and settled.
 In early 1864, Thomas Scott sent Yale professor Benjamin Silliman to California to investigate the state's oil potential.
 Scott was vice president of the Pennsylvania Railroad and thoroughly enmeshed in the expansion of the railroads.
 Oil exploration was another of his business interests.
 Benjamin Silliman met with George S. Gilbert, who was refining oil on a small scale in Ventura.
 Silliman then made an exaggerated report of the oil potential of the area which led to Scott acquiring thousands of acres of property in Ventura County.
-In 1865 Scott sent his representative Thomas Bard to Ventura to look over his interests and begin oil exploration on his properties.
+In 1865 Scott sent his properties.
 Scott and Bard thus were participants in California's first oil drilling boom (Nelson 2001:16-17).